 Board of Directors

 Anna is a lifelong social justice activist with a career rooted in nonprofit management and civic engagement.
 She earned a B.A. in History from Yale University and a M.A. in Museology from the University of Washington.
+She currently works for Harborlight Homes, a nonprofit affordable housing developer.
 Originally from Seattle, Anna lives in Hamilton with her family.
-Her passions are playing soccer, backpacking, collecting passport stamps, and completely disrupting the status quo.
+Her passions include backpacking, sports of many kinds, collecting passport stamps, and completely disrupting the status quo.

-Kirsten is a marketing and editorial consultant.
-She brings 25+ years’ experience serving on non-profit boards, including, currently, the Junior League of Boston, Wenham Village Improvement Society, and Hamilton-Wenham Garden Club.
-She is politically active, both locally and nationally.
-A history-lover, she’s a fan of New England’s historic stone walls.
+Kirsten is a marketing, development, and editorial consultant.
+She brings 25+ years' experience serving on non-profit boards, including the Junior League of Boston, Wenham Village Improvement Society, and Hamilton-Wenham Garden Club.
+A civic-minded history-lover, she’s a fan of New England’s historic stone walls.

 After earning her Ph.D. in clinical psychology at UMass Amherst, Joan decided to settle in Massachusetts and raise her family here.
 She moved to Wenham with her husband and children in 2015.
 She is an adjunct faculty member in psychology at two universities and has conducted research on ethnic minority and female patients in psychotherapy.
 When not carting kids to school and activities, she is baking desserts and sharing them with neighbors.
 Joan hosted several Bakers Against Racism events in 2020 raising over $2000 for organizations that promote racial equality.